HA and DR

 Read-through Exercises

-- Simplest form of DR test, also known as checklist reviews.
+- Simplest form of DR test, also known as checklist reviews

-- Each team member reviews their roles in the DR process.
+- Each team member reviews their roles in the DR process

-- Personnel provides feedbacks about any updates needed.
+- Personnel provides feedbacks about any updates needed

-- Evaluates procedures and protocols, not technical recovery aspects.
+- Assess procedures/protocols, not technical recovery aspects

 -